poriacodes/glasp-article/README.md

 - Kindle integration: Users can import their notes and highlights from Kindle.

-- Collaboration: A User can collaborate with other users by inviting them to view or contribute to highlights.
+- Collaboration: A user can collaborate with other users by inviting them to view or contribute to highlights.

 - Analytics: Users can track their progress and activities through the analytics provided by Glasp.
-This analytics includes the number of highlights, views and shares.
+This analysis includes the number of highlights, views, and shares.

-- YouTube Transcription and Summary: With the Glasp Extension, users can read and copy the transcription of a youtube video.
-It also allows them to generate a summary of the youtube video using ChatGPT.
+- YouTube Transcription and Summary: With the Glasp Extension, users can read and copy the transcription of a Youtube video.
+It also allows them to generate a summary of the Youtube video using ChatGPT.

-## **Getting Started With Glasp**
+### **Getting Started With Glasp**

-#### **1. Visit the [glasp.co](https://glasp.co/) on and click on Sign up.**
+#### **1. Visit the [glasp website](https://glasp.co/) and click on Sign up.**

 ![Getting-Started-Step-One](images/Getting-started-1.png)

-#### **2. Click on Continue with Google and selected your preferred Google account in the popup.**
+#### **2. Click on "Continue with Google" and select your preferred Google account in the popup.**

 ![Getting-Started-Step-Two](images/Getting-started-2.png)

-#### **3. Select your favourite topics from the box, then click on save.**
+#### **3. Select your favourite topics from the box, then click "Save."**

 ![Getting-Started-Step-Three](images/Getting-Started-3.png)

 #### **4. After completing the signup process, you will be redirected to your homepage.
-Here you can see the topics you are interested in, recommended topics and the navigation to other sections of the webpage.**
+Here, you can see the topics you are interested in, the recommended topics, and the navigation to other sections of the webpage.**

 ![Getting-Started-Step-Four](images/Getting-Started-4.png)